 Masters Foundation programme) and other below degree programmes (eg

-UKBA approved English language tests although you should
+Office approved English language tests although you should

 qualifications listed.
 The University cannot admit any student who

 needs a Tier 4 visa who is below the Home Office and/or

 The University will record on the CAS the evidence used and if